puppetlabs/puppet-docs/source/guides/custom_functions.markdown

 New functions are defined by executing the newfunction method inside the Puppet::Parser::Functions module.
 You pass the name of the function as a symbol to newfunction, and the code to be run as a block.
-So a trivial function to write a string to a file /tmp might look like this:
+So a trivial function to write a string to a file in /tmp might look like this:

     module Puppet::Parser::Functions